Portraiture of Elizabeth I: The Rainbow Portrait

-Attributed to Marcus Gheeraerts the Younger, perhaps the most heavily symbolic portrait of the queen is the Rainbow Portrait at Hatfield House.
-It was painted around 1600–1602, when the queen was in her sixties.
-In this painting, an ageless Elizabeth appears dressed as if for a masque, in a linen bodice embroidered with spring flowers and a mantle draped over one shoulder, her hair loose beneath a fantastical headdress.
-She wears symbols out of the popular emblem books, including the cloak with eyes and ears, the serpent of wisdom, and the celestial armillary sphere – an Irish mantle, and carries a rainbow with the motto non sine sole iris ("no rainbow without the sun").
-Strong suggests that the complex "programme" for this image may be the work of the poet John Davies, whose Hymns to Astraea honouring the queen use much of the same imagery, and suggests it was commissioned by Robert Cecil as part of the decor for Elizabeth's visit in 1602, when a "shrine to Astraea" featured in the entertainments of what would prove to be the "last great festival of the reign".
+Attributed to Marcus Gheeraerts the Younger, perhaps the most heavily symbolic portrait of the Queen is the Rainbow Portrait, so-called because the queen grasps a rainbow, at Hatfield House.
+It was painted around 1600–1602, when the Queen was in her sixties.
+In this painting, an ageless Elizabeth appears dressed as if for a masque, in a linen bodice embroidered with spring flowers and an Irish mantle draped over one shoulder, her hair loose beneath a fantastical headdress.
+She wears symbols out of the popular emblem books, including the cloak with eyes and ears, the serpent of wisdom, and the celestial armillary sphere, and carries a rainbow with the motto non sine sole iris ("no rainbow without the sun").
+A jewelled glove pinned to her ruff may be Thomas Perrot's 1582 New Year's Day gift of a gauntlet embroidered with seed pearls and sparks of diamonds, or refer more generally to knightly culture and tilts at court.

+Roy Strong suggests that the complex "programme" for this image may be the work of the poet John Davies, whose Hymns to Astraea honouring the queen use much of the same imagery, and suggests it was commissioned by Robert Cecil as part of the decor for Elizabeth's visit in 1602, when a "shrine to Astraea" featured in the entertainments of what would prove to be the "last great festival of the reign".

 Books and coins

-Prior to the wide dissemination of prints of the queen in the 1590s, the common people of Elizabeth's England would be most familiar with her image on the coinage.
+Prior to the wide dissemination of prints of the Queen in the 1590s, the common people of Elizabeth's England would be most familiar with her image on the coinage.
 In December 1560, a systematic recoinage of the debased money then in circulation was begun.
 The main early effort was the issuance of sterling silver shillings and groats, but new coins were issued in both silver and gold.
 This restoration of the currency was one of the three principal achievements noted on Elizabeth's tomb, illustrating the value of stable currency to her contemporaries.
 Later coinage represented the queen in iconic fashion, with the traditional accompaniments of Tudor heraldic badges including the Tudor rose and portcullis.

 Books provided another widely available source of images of Elizabeth.
 Her portrait appeared on the title page of the Bishops' Bible, the standard Bible of the Church of England, issued in 1568 and revised in 1572.
 In various editions, Elizabeth is depicted with her orb and sceptre accompanied by female personifications.